 You know the villain as the Big Bad, the truly horrible no-good person who has no redeeming qualities whatsoever.
 But as many great writers have said, "every villain is a hero," given a different context.
 It's high time we take a look at some villains we've written off as simply evil, and show you how, with just a slightly different perspective (okay, in some cases, a vastly different perspective), these people aren't quite as villainous as expected.
-No, sometimes these are villains just doing their jobs, or are put in impossible situations where no reasonable person would think they had any good choices to make.
+No, sometimes these are villains just doing their jobs, giving solid advice, or dealing with impossible situations where no reasonable person would think they had any good choices to make.
 Some of these people are just hard up for answers, and even the hero's solution makes things demonstrably worse.

 With the entire city of Boston looking for one Amanda McCready in this Gone Baby Gone adaptation, turns out it's Morgan Freeman's Captain Doyle who has her.

 Why We Hated Him : He kidnapped a child, made it look like a drug dealer's doing, had the entire city and the child's family gripped with fear, and ultimately was responsible for the deaths of multiple people.

 Why He Was Probably Right: Amanda had the worst parents in the world.
 A mother who couldn't even remember the name of her favorite doll, and who just recently stole money from a Haitian drug lord, because, yeah, that always works out.
 When Patrick (Casey Affleck) found him with Amanda, she was smiling and happy, well taken care of by Doyle and his wife.When she's returned to her home, her mother banished her aunt (the one member of the family who actually cared for her) from ever seeing Amanda, and then left her completely alone with Patrick to go on a date.
 Jack saw what we all saw, but unlike many of us, he decided to do something about it.6,567682Was this villain misunderstood?

 - Photo: Inside Man / Universal Pictures